vgribov/cv/generic.md

 ## Summary ##

 An experienced C/C++ developer with pragmatic and minimalistic approach.
 I started writing my first C programs and discover Linux Kernel in middle school.
-Now I have a fundamental computer science education and more then 10 year experience in fields from machine control systems to networking and fingerprint recognition.
+Now I have a fundamental computer science education and more then 10 year experience in fields from machine control systems to networking and automotive.
 I am not afraid of difficulties and know how to solve you problems right.

 An overview of my career includes these highlights:

-* Luxoft: As a senior C++ developer I am working with Wayland and Weston to implement HMI for In-Vehicle Infotainment (IVI).
+* Luxoft: As a senior C++ developer I am working with Qt on behalf of Daimler to implement an HMI for Auxiliary Caravaning Unit.
 * Larch Networks: As a lead developer I've participated in creating an OpenSwitch ASIC plugin for the newest Marvell Bobcat 3 packet processor.
 Then as a team lead I've ported it on Cortex-A9 CPU with Aldrin PP. I've also